cscazorla/javascript-videogame-the-maze/README.md

 # Introduction
 A simple 2D maze game written in pure Javascript.
 Use the arrow keys or the gamepad to get the key and scape.
+You can play this game on [https://the-maze.cscazorla.es/](https://the-maze.cscazorla.es/)

 ![GitHub Logo](/img/screenshot.png)